phantomcyber/splunk-soar-sdk/docs/index.rst

 Splunk SOAR SDK Documentation
 =============================

 The Splunk SOAR SDK is the official tool and library for building connectors that integrate with Splunk SOAR.
-You can use it to create new apps, convert old-style apps to the new format, and test your apps locally before deploying them to a SOAR instance.
+You can use it to create new apps, convert old-style apps to the new format, and test your apps locally before deploying them to a Splunk SOAR instance.

 If you want to learn more about how to use the SDK, check out the following resources:

-- :ref:`Getting Started <getting_started_index>`: A step-by-step guide to creating your first SOAR app using the SDK.
+- :ref:`Getting Started <getting_started_index>`: A step-by-step guide to creating your first Splunk SOAR app using the SDK.
-- :ref:`App Structure <app-structure>`: Detailed information on the structure of a SOAR app and its components.
+- :ref:`App Structure <app-structure>`: Detailed information on the structure of a Splunk SOAR app and its components.
 - :ref:`API Reference <api_reference>`: Comprehensive reference for the SDK's Python API.
 - :ref:`CLI Reference <cli_reference>`: Documentation for the SDK's command-line interface (CLI) tool.

 If you find bugs, need help, or have suggestions, please visit the `Splunk SOAR SDK GitHub repository <https://github.com/phantomcyber/splunk-soar-sdk>`_ and file an issue.

-What is a SOAR app and what are actions?
+What is a Splunk SOAR app and what are actions?
 ----------------------------------------

 Apps (aka Connectors) in Splunk SOAR are extensions that enrich the platform functionality.
 Each app provides a new set of actions that can be used to automate security investigations and response.
 Usually, a single app adds actions which integrate with a specific tool or 3rd party service (e.g. whois lookup or geolocation).

-This SDK is a set of tools to build, test and run your own app that will extend SOAR by implementing actions which integrate with 3rd parties.
+This SDK is a set of tools to build, test and run your own app that will extend Splunk SOAR by implementing actions which integrate with 3rd parties.

 Contents
 ========